CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   2. **Anonymous** - [The Hacker Group](https://www.anonymoushackers.net/anonymous-history/)
      - A decentralized collective of online and offline activists known for engaging in direct action, hacktivism, and other subversive activities.
      - Founded on 4chan in 2003, the group lacks formal leadership or membership structures, operating instead as a network of individuals with shared interests.
-     - They advocate for internet freedom, challenge censorship, and have been involved in various high-profile operations, often using their iconic Guy Fawkes masks as a symbol.
+     - They advocate for internet freedom, challenge censorship, and have been involved in various high-profile operations, often using the iconic Guy Fawkes masks as a symbol.

   3. **Assange** - [Julian Paul Assange](https://www.justice.gov/opa/press-release/file/1153486/dl)
      - An Australian computer programmer, editor, publisher, and activist known for founding WikiLeaks, a website that publishes classified and confidential information provided by anonymous sources.